-Still rolling after 45 years: the Kosta Boda snowball
+Still rolling after all these years: the Kosta Boda snowball

-It's more like the blessing of the buffet, and generally not a day to bear gifts except for oneself: stores are now opening on the actual day of rest...is nothing sacred?
+It's more like the blessing of the buffet, and generally not a day to bear gifts except for oneself, what with stores now opening on the actual day of thanks...is nothing sacred?

 As an advertising/marketing pundit I use retail therapy to keep abreast of product design and retailing strategies (ok that's my excuse).
 My destination?
 The TJ Maxx outlet in Wilton, Connecticut, where I'm visiting for the holiday.
 Today it was empty.
 One explanation: TJ's merchandise is always on sale, so there's no real reason to make a beeline for it on Black Friday.

-Strolling the aisles of once-were $34 leggings (now $5.99 - damn it, I paid $34 last week) I was stopped dead in my tracks by a blob of glass.
+Strolling the aisles of once-were $34 leggings (now $5.99) I was stopped dead in my tracks by a blob of glass.
 Know what I'm talking about, dear reader?

-It's the Kosta Boda snowball, circa 1973, designed by Ann Warff (now Ann Wolff).
-As it sat on the shelf amidst marked down artificially scented candles and Turkish serving platters, the memories came thundering down like an Annapurna avalanche ...
+It's the Kosta Boda snowball, circa 1973, designed in Sweden by Ann Warff (now Ann Wolff).
+As it sat on the shelf amidst marked-down artificially scented candles and Turkish ceramics made in China, the memories came thundering down like an Annapurna avalanche ...

 In my mid-teens, I spotted this iconic candle holder on a shelf in DJ's (David Jones), the Bloomingdales of Downunder.
-The price at the time was a very affordable $12 - affordable for me as I wasn't allowed to have a holiday job, and my meager pocket money felt like my only freedom.
-So the snowball became my signature gift at any birthday I was invited to.
+The price at the time was a very affordable $12, affordable for me, as I wasn't allowed to have a holiday job, and my meager pocket money was my only source of financial freedom.
+So the snowball became my signature gift at any birthday party I was invited to.
+While others were giftwrapping books you never want to read, or ugly t-shirts you never want to wear, or unimaginative socks and other regiftables, I'd front up with this objet d'art from the land of tall blond people.
 For a while, everyone got a Kosta Boda snowball from me, whether they liked it or not.

-In terms of gift giving, Boda was like the Alessi of today; who hasn't given or received a Alessi tchotchke of some description?
-Another popular gift item were the multi-faceted Swarovski crystal animals I confess I never found particularly appealing.
+In terms of gift giving, Boda was like the Alessi (hailing from Italy) of today.
+Who hasn't given or received an Alessi stainless steel tchotchke of some description?
+Another popular gift item of the day were the multi-faceted Swarovski crystal animals I confess I never found particularly appealing.

 |The older gold sticker.|

-On Facebooking the above photo an old school pal Peter J recalled another example of my pubescent taste making: velour Pierre Cardin facewashers.
+On Facebooking the above photo, an old school pal Peter Johnston piped up to remind me of another example of my pubescent taste making: velour Pierre Cardin facecloths.
 My father was as into designer labels as the next Asian (it's my culture and I'll stereotype if I want to) and I became fixated on his gold Pierre Cardin keychain and ties.
-Somehow I stumbled on the Cardin monogrammed facecloth (also at DJs) and at $5.99, voila, it became my second go-to gift.
-(Turns out velour is actually a lousy material for facecloths; it gets gummed up with soap scum and has to be machine washed often on hot ...)
+Somehow I stumbled on the Cardin monogrammed facecloth and at $5.99, voila, it became my second go-to gift.
+Turns out velour is actually a lousy material for facecloths; it gets gummed up with soap scum and has to be machine washed often on hot ...

 Who'd have thought a trip to an outlet mall could spark such cathartic childhood memories?
 Don't knock retail therapy; at 70% off it's cheaper than a shrink.